lucidsoftware/apt-boto-s3/README.md

 # apt-boto-s3

 The *fast* and *simple* S3 transport for apt.
 Access S3-hosted apt repositories via the AWS APIs.
+In this fork was added support for proxy servers.

 ## Why apt-boto-s3?